TerrificMao/shared-bike-geospatial-redis/app/README.md

 public-bikes is a sample project that utilizes the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/) in conjunction with Amazon ElastiCache to find nearby public bike stations.

-For more details on this project, please visit the accompanying blog post at XXX.

 ## Our Mobile App